Documentation Index

 otel:

-# Send logs to the OTEL collector for Grafana/Loki visibility
+# Send logs to the OTEL collector for OpenSearch visibility (requires monitoring stack running)

 # Give up on an export batch after this long